-ABE programs must report the time you spend using services to the state of New Mexico and the U.S. Department of Education.
+AE programs must report the time you spend using services to the state of New Mexico and the U.S. Department of Education.
 All records are kept of the time (CONTACT HOURS) you spend attending classes, tutoring, and testing (except for the Official HSE testing).

-It is your responsibility to sign in for each class meeting.
-In class the instructor will give breaks on his/her discretion.
+It is your responsibility to sign in and out for each class meeting.
+In class, the instructor will give breaks on his/her discretion.
 If you should leave the class more than once, the instructor may cut your hours and/or ask you to leave the class.

-For online classrooms, the online platform, such as Canvas, and your instructor, will keep track of your hours.
-Students must work with their instructors to track instructional time completed offline.
+For online classrooms, online platforms, such as Canvas and Essential Education will keep track of your hours.
+Offline and/or work done outside the classroom cannot be verified or tracked, so those hours will not be reported as instructional time.